wazuh/wazuh-documentation/source/getting-started/index.rst

 The Wazuh three central components are in charge of analyzing the data gathered by the Wazuh agents.
 Users are able to navigate through their security alerts thanks to the search engine and data visualization tool provided by the Wazuh solution.

 Each of the central component can be installed as a single-node or multi-node cluster and you can choose between two installation method.
-The **Unattended installation** method where you install each component by using a script that automates the installation process.Then the **Step-by-step installation** method where you install each component manually following detailed step-by-step instructions.
+The first method is the **Unattended installation**, where you install each component by using a script that automates the installation process.The second method is the **Step-by-step installation**, where you install each component manually following detailed step-by-step instructions.

 Wazuh Cloud